Growth Credit

 04. Preliminary due diligence

-If our first meeting goes well, we will appoint a Deal Lead who will be your primary liaison with OneVentures and undertake some preliminary due diligence to understand more about your company.
+If our first meeting goes well, we will appoint a deal lead who will be your primary liaison with OneVentures and undertake some preliminary due diligence to understand more about your company.
 During this period, we will often ask for additional information and we may meet with you again.

 At this stage we will typically focus on: